NavneetKanna/dlgrad/docs/README.md

         return x.sequential(self.layers)
 ```

-then we create an instance of the class and we can begin training.
+then create an instance of the class and we can begin training.

 ```python
 model = Model()